 The February 11 testimony of Janet Yellen, the new Chairman of the Federal Reserve Board, to the House Financial Services Committee, described the Fed as “transparent and accountable.”
 However dubious a description this may be, four transparent intentions of the Fed did come through.

 Quantitative easing and fiscal stimulus are becoming less effective.
 The reason is the same as the reason that antibiotics, overused in an attempt to cure infections including common colds, are becoming less and less effective with more intensive use: endogeneity.

 As the Federal Reserve now begins unwinding its unprecedented quantitative easing program, one would think that it would be well served by being mindful of Wall Street’s turkey adage — when the winds are strong even turkeys fly.
 For never before has global liquidity been as ample as it has been in the past few years.

-Testimony before the House Committee on Financial Services Subcommittee on Monetary Policy and Trade.
+Testimony for the House Financial Service Committee’s Subcommittee on Monetary Policy and Trade.